Dear Share Holders :

 (ix) In view of the relaxation granted by MCA /SEBI amid Covid-19 pandemic and as perthe Green Initiative taken by MCA the Company is serving its shareholders allcommunications / documents including Annual Reports Notices Circulars etc. throughelectronic mode.
 The shareholders who have not registered / updated their Email IDs withthe Company / RTA are once again requested to kindly register /update the same with theCompany / RTA in case of physical shares and with their Depository Participants in respectof shares held in Demat form.

 (x) There has been no default in repayment of deposits or payment of interest thereonduring the year.

 (xi) There was no instance during the year where the recommendations of any committeewere not accepted by the Board.

 19. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The report on Corporate Social Responsibility activities conducted during the financialyear 2017-18 is annexed herewith marked as 'Annexure D' to this report.
+The report on Corporate Social Responsibility activities carried out during thefinancial year 2020-21 is annexed herewith marked as 'Annexure D' to this report.